 This seminar-style course will allow students to prepare for a future in media.
 They will create a portfolio or demo reel using personal projects created for previous classes, strengthen their prospects for careers and graduate school, and work as a team to create a final project for a group or organization on campus.
 Prerequisites: CA 130 and CA 285.
 Offered spring semester.
-Seniors only or juniors with permission of instructor.
 Three credits.